Unsupervised Local Discrimination for Medical Images: Introduction

-Furthermore, based on the learnt discriminative representation, we take a new perspective to knowledge transferring across domains.
-We attempt to investigate the feasibility of transferring shape knowledge from other modalities to realize unsupervised segmentation in target modality.
-As shown in Fig. \ref{fig:similarity}(b), although the content and visual characteristics in color fundus, optical coherence tomography angiography (OCTA) and Digital Subtraction Angiography (DSA) have an evident gap, the vessels in them have similar shapes.
-This property is named as inter-modality shape similarity in this paper and is widely shared among anatomical structures, especially vessels \cite{tortora2018principles}.
-This property inspires us to propose an unsupervised shape-guided segmentation framework to utilize shape prior across-modality as a reference for target structures.
+Furthermore, based on the ability of region discrimination to cluster semantically similar pixels, we make a new perspective to combine region discrimination with the cross-modality shape prior to realize segmentation.
+As shown in Fig.~\ref{fig:similarity}.(b), although there are obvious gaps in the content and visual characteristics of color fundus images, optical coherence tomography angiography (OCTA) images, and digital subtraction angiography (DSA) images, their vessels have similar shapes.
+This property is named inter-modality shape similarity and is widely shared among anatomical structures, especially vessels \cite{tortora2018principles}.
+Based on this property, we can re-utilize the existing manual segmentation masks of similar structures as the reference for the clustering of region discrimination, ensuring that the segmentation region maintains the interior semantic consistency and possess the expected shape, and thereby obtain the segmentation of the target structure.

+Finally, to take full advantage of the learned representation that is capable of measuring regional similarity, we propose a one-shot center-sensitive landmark localization model.
+It introduces the center-sensitive property into the discriminative representation, by which landmarks can be accurately localized with the guidance of one labeled sample.
+Since the learned features are augmentation-invariant and orientation-invariant, this model is generalized and robust for multiple medical tasks.

-In summary, our main contributions are two folds:
+In summary, our major contributions are three folds:

-\begin{itemize} \item[$\bullet$] A universal local discriminative representation learning framework is proposed for medical images.
-This framework is gradually evolved from patch discrimination to region discrimination, where region discrimination is the main focus and is based on intra-modality structure similarity.
-Patch discrimination can be seen as a specific version of region discrimination, where the region is identified by the bounding box (bbox), and it is the preparation stage for region discrimination.
-The generalization of the learnt representation is demonstrated by winning 11 out of 12 downstream tasks in color fundus and chest X-ray.

-\item[$\bullet$] A new schema to transfer shape knowledge across medical domains is presented, which can be fused with region discrimination to realize unsupervised target structures' segmentation.
-Specifically, based on the property of inter-modality shape similarity, the shape distribution of structures from modalities with big visual gaps can be a reference for the target.
-Meanwhile, region discrimination ensures pixels clustered together share similar patterns.
-Therefore, we joint them to realize segmentation by identifying targets of interest with the description of shape and inner pattern similarity. \end{itemize}